AMID Logo

 In LCL freight, unlike FCL, an ocean freight carrier's destination agent is assigned to meet a container that contains consolidated cargo.
 The agent takes the container off the container yard, de-consolidates the cargo, and keeps it in bond at a CFS or transfers it to the delivery location mentioned in your bill of lading.
 Usually, the agent is a customs broker who will guide your consignee in the import recovery procedures.
 The agent charges your consignee for the job.

-When importing goods through LCL, despite having a customs broker on your staff, you must initiate the recovery process with the ocean freight carrier's agent.
+When importing goods through LCL, you must initiate the recovery process with the ocean freight carrier's agent despite having a customs broker on your staff.

-To get the destination agent's contact details, request a quote from our online freight calculator.
-Without a quote or booking reference number, we can't provide routing information.
+Please request a quote from our online freight calculator to get the destination agent's contact details.
+We can't provide routing information without a quote or booking reference number.
 Remember to get a quote or booking reference number before requesting agent contact information.

-Keep in mind that a part of or all destination charges may be required to be paid at a port of entry but not at the place of delivery where you are shipping goods.
-Depending on the destination country's customs regulations, all or a part of destination charges may need to be paid at the port of entry.
-The cargo will continue traveling to the freight terminal at the place of delivery as in your bill of lading cleared with customs.
+Remember that a part of or all destination charges must be paid at a port of entry, but not at the place of delivery where you are shipping goods.
+Depending on the destination country's customs regulations, all or part of the destination charges may need to be paid at the port of entry.
+The cargo will continue traveling to the freight terminal at the place of delivery, as in your bill of lading, which is cleared with customs.
 Otherwise, shipping goods can be transferred to the final destination in bond and are required to be cleared with customs at a bonded freight terminal located within the place of delivery area.

-Also, keep in mind that sometimes, destination charges may be divided by separate invoices related to particular parties involved in import recovery.
+Also, remember that sometimes, destination charges may be divided by separate invoices related to particular parties involved in import recovery.

-1. If your consignee is not contacted by the carrier's destination agent on/in a few days before your cargo ETA (Estimated day of Arrival), do not wait.
+1. Suppose your consignee is not contacted by the carrier's destination agent/within a few days before your cargo ETA (Estimated day of Arrival), do not wait.
 Contact them first.
 The agent's contact information is in your bill of lading.

 2. Request a legal Arrival Notice.
-Your Arrival Notice must be dated and contain the destination agent's letterhead and destination charges breakdown.
+Your arrival notice must be dated and contain the destination agent's letterhead and a breakdown of destination charges.
 Phone calls or random emails are not enough.

 3. Follow the agent's instructions.
 Pay destination charges (sometimes called Local Charges), and receive your released goods.

 4. If you experience difficulties in the recovery of an order at the destination, you may contact us.
-However, if you do not provide a copy of your legal arrival notice, we will not be able to work with the ocean freight carrier on your behalf.
+However, if you do not provide a copy of your legal arrival notice, we cannot work with the ocean freight carrier on your behalf.
 We will always need a copy of your legal arrival notice.

 Import recoveries should be handled promptly to avoid deadline penalties such as storage, demurrage, and Customs fees.